croqaz/img-db/docs/readme.md

 - the UID, which is a unique name within the archive (this is SUPER important)
 - the full path, which is used when creating links and checking missing images
-- image format (eg: JPEG, PNG, GIF)
+- image format (eg: JPEG, PNG, WebP, GIF)
 - image mode (eg: RGB, RGBA, CMYK, LAB)
 - bytes: the image size on disk
 - size: the width and height of the image